-When placing ware into the kiln to be glaze-fired, we suggest placing the pieces 1⁄2" apart so that when they expand there is no danger of them touching each other.
+Robert Shenfeld's studio in Syracuse NY where he produces production quantities of hand-crafted tiles.
+Loading kiln with glaze ware When placing ware into the kiln to be glazefired, we suggest placing the pieces 1/2" apart so that when they expand there is no danger of them touching each other.
 If pieces are placed too close together, they may touch and stick to each other, thereby ruining both pieces of ware.

-Except for placing ware the proper distance from each other for good heat circulation. follow the instructions for the firing of greenware.
+Except for placing ware the proper distance from each other for good heat circulation, follow the instructions for the firing of greenware.
 Be certain that no piece while expanding can touch the thermocouples.
 Use either the FAST GLAZE or SLOW GLAZE program depending on your glaze needs (experiment if you are not sure), or make up your own program.
 Ask the supplier of your glaze if you use a commercial glaze.
-There are some good firing recipes in various glaze books such as Mastering Cone 6 Glazes.
+There are some good firing recipes in various glaze books, including Mastering Cone 6 Glazes available from us.
 Your clay and glaze supplier will know the cone number to which you should fire your work.
-OVERGLAZE FIRING When firing overglazes such as Gold, Palladium, Mother of Pearl, China Paints, etc., the kiln must be vented during the firing up to 1.100°F. If you are manually venting, leave the peepholes open, (NOTE: This is if you are not using a vent system such as an L&L Vent-Sure which automates the venting process).
+Overglaze firing When firing overglazes such as Gold, Palladium, Mother of Pearl, China Paints, etc., the kiln must be vented during the firing up to 1,100°F. If you are manually venting, leave the peepholes open.
+(NOTE: This is if you are not using a vent system such as an L&L Vent-Sure which automates the venting process).
 Check with your clay and glaze supplier for recommended cycles.
-SPEED OF FIRING Although the kiln may be capable of firing relatively fast, this does not mean you should fire it as fast as it is capable of firing.
+Speed of firing Although the kiln may be capable of firing relatively fast, this does not mean you should fire it as fast as it is capable of firing.
 The speed of firing will depend on what you are trying to accomplish.
 Check with the glaze or clay manufacturer or supplier for a recommended firing cycle.
+Soaking Soaking is holding the kiln at any given temperature for a set amount of time.
+One purpose is to achieve uniform temperatures on the inside and outside of your pieces.
+Other benefits